nschonni/healthvault-docs/healthvault/concepts/advanced/multi-instance-applications.md

 To test your multi-instance application in PPE:

 1. Choose the US PPE as the default instance for the application by pointing the application's platform URL and Shell URL there to start.
-For more information, see <a href="configurations.md" id="PageContent_13993_13">instance configurations</a>.
+For more information, see [instance configurations](/healthvault/concepts/advanced/configurations.md).

 2. Start the application